michaelloughnane/bitcamp-devops-6-course/responses/05_workflow-triggered.md

 ## Great job @{{user.login}}

-Now that your updates have been merged and we've triggered the workflow we should see our workflow begin helping us automate the triage of new issues.
+Now that your updates have been merged and the workflow has been triggered we should see our workflow begin helping us automate the triage of new issues.

 <details>
   <summary>Workflow not running?
 Click here for some troubleshooting.</summary>